tfullert/ultra-cli/README.md

 # List all 'www' records in all zones in the account and export the list to a file
 python ultra-cli.py ls records --owner=www --export=all_www_records.csv

+# List the accounts this user belongs to (to get account info used when creating zones)
+python ultra-cli.py ls accounts

+# Create two new primary zones (empty)
+python ultra-cli.py create zone --account=<ACCOUNT_NAME> --type=PRIMARY --name=example.com --name=example2.com

+# Delete an existing zone
+python ultra-cli.py delete zone --name=example.com
 ```

 ## Functionality

-Only list (ls) functionality is available at this time.
-Efforts will be made to continue development of the ultra-cli utility to include reporting, zone/record creation, update, and deletion.
+The UltraDNS CLI supports listing (ls) zones, records, accounts, and tasks as well as creating and deleting zones.
+Efforts will be made to continue development of the ultra-cli utility to include reporting, record creation, update, and deletion.
 Any contributions from the UltraDNS community would be greatly appreciated.

 ## Contributing